zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ## Sidestep: graphics switching

 This section is about Open*GL* rather than OpenCL.
-I include it to document how simple it has become to switch to the discrete GPU for rendering.
-This can even be done for a single application, and all it requires is setting an environment variable.
+I include it to document the simplicity of switching to the discrete GPU for rendering.
+It can even be done for a single application, and all it requires is setting environment variable `DRI_PRIME`.

 ```bash
 $ xrandr --listproviders